autoreduction/autoreduce-documents/projects/sub-projects.md

 * Implementing a system for doing this
 * Testing and deployment of new system

-## Queue Processors rewrite
+## Queue Processor rewrite
-The Queue Processor handles the flow control of the autoreduction system.
+The Queue Processor handles the flow control of the Autoreduction system.
 It consumes and sends messages to the ActiveMQ messaging service to update the status of reduction jobs appropriately.
-The original code for this is poorly structured and in desperate need of improvement.
+Due to the system evolving, it has been identified that this part of code code is in need of re-structuing and improvements.
 This project would involve the following tasks:
 * Familiarising yourself with the current Queue Processor system
-* Designing a new (cleaner) implementation for the queue processor
+* Designing a new and cleaner implementation for the queue processor
 * Implementing your design for the queue processor
 * Fully testing the system with a combination of unit and system tests.